ShieldedCode: Learning Robust Representations for Virtual Machine Protected Code¶

 Key Designs¶

-3. Joint Contrastive and Language Modeling¶
+3. Joint Contrastive and Language Modeling: Functional Clustering and Protection Layering

 Loss & Training¶

-- Two-stage training:
+- Two-stage Training:

-- Continual pre-training: alternating optimization of contrastive + language modeling (\(L_{\text{vmp}}\)) and protection effect optimization (\(L_{\text{peo}}\)), using AnghaBench + The Stack + VirtuCorp (3M samples).
+- Continual Pre-training: Alternating optimization of \(L_{\text{vmp}}\) and \(L_{\text{peo}}\) using AnghaBench + The Stack + VirtuCorp 3M.

-- Fine-tuning: optimizing \(L_{\text{vmp}}\) only, using 2.5M source–VMP pairs (850M tokens).
+- Fine-tuning: Optimizing only \(L_{\text{vmp}}\) using 2.5M source-VMP pairs (850M tokens).

-- Protection Effect Optimization (PEO) employs a hard negative mining strategy: \(\kappa_i = 1 + \lambda_h \cdot \text{rank}_i\).
+- Protection Effect Optimization (PEO): Uses a hard negative mining strategy with \(\kappa_i = 1 + \lambda_h \cdot \text{rank}_i\).

 Key Experimental Results¶